hcn1519/GlassNavigationBar/README.md

 open var isTransparent: Bool
 ```

-`isTransparent` is for your navigationBar's transparency.
+`isTransparent` let you handle your navigationBar's transparency.
 If you set `isTransparent` to `true`, your navigationBar become transparent.

 ```swift
 open var hideNavigationBottomLine: Bool
 ```

 `UINavigationBar` has default bottomline.
 If you want to hide it, `hideNavigationBottomLine` to `true`.

+---

 ![scrollViewAbove](./images/scrollviewAbove.png)